THERE was a time when you couldn't move

 although others are put off by the rowdies who invade the town at

-weekends.
-For the record, this is being dealt with.
+For the record, this is constantly being dealt with,

-there being one on every street.
-Some streets don't have any.
-Pillory
+there is a coffee shop on every street.
+Some streets don't have any while

 One place that sells coffee is a

 shop in name only.
 The Church Shop - more correctly the

 Visitors' Centre - in the porch of Nantwich Parish Church is a small venue

 for the sale of coffee and other drinks.
 (But not alcohol!)